Connor Wong Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 12th-ranked team ERA among all MLB pitching staffs (3.99).
+- The Marlins have the 11th-ranked team ERA across all league pitching staffs (3.95).

-- Marlins pitchers combine to allow 79 home runs (one per game), the sixth-fewest in baseball.
+- The Marlins allow the fifth-fewest home runs in baseball (79 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.